 - AML is not traceable through a genetic marker.

 - Leukemia, especially AML, is caused by benzene exposure.

 Benzene is a petroleum product with now-restricted uses throughout the United States.
 Benzene is used today in many scientific, commercial, and industrial industries.
 The main “ingredient” in benzene is crude oil.
 This crude oil is a flammable hydrocarbon.
 Benzene is notable for its sweet smell.
 It is also terribly toxic.

-If you ingest or breath in benzene, it will eventually kill you.
+If you ingest or breathe in benzene, it will eventually kill you.
 But even if you survive a direct encounter with benzene, it can stay in your system for many years, and in the end, come back to haunt you by causing severe illness or death through cancer, most often appearing as a form of leukemia.
 Continued or chronic benzene exposure will affect your bone marrow’s ability to produce blood.
-This then creates an anemia that harms the body’s immune system and eventually causes bone marrow cancers like AML.
+This then creates anemia that harms the body’s immune system and eventually causes bone marrow cancers like AML.